 Our market is open rain, snow or shine and all holidays.
 We will only cancel during EXTREME weather conditions.
-We ask that you check your email for weather updates.
+We ask that you check our Facebook Page and/or your email for weather updates.

 We wish to provide market customers with a relaxing and enjoyable experience where they can stroll through the market and interact with the market vendors.
 NO solicitors or distribution/marketing of non-approved products are allowed at our markets.
 This includes signature gathering for petitions and voter sign-up.

 Our market focuses on food and food related items.
 Informational vendors are not accepted into any of the markets.

 In order to support the community, the merchants on the street and the Merchant/Neighborhood Associations, we allow brick and mortar stores on the market streets to set up booths and sell their goods at the market.
 Therefore, you may see a few items that are not on our list.
 We also have a handful of wonderful “grandfathered” vendors that have been at the Market longer than HobNob has been managing it!